READ NEXT

 If it doesn't meet the requirements, we'll let you know and outline the reasons why.
 You'll have the chance to provide more information to justify your reasoning.

 If the extension can't be granted, even with more information, you can appeal the decision to the Commissioner of Patents.
-If this fails, you can appeal to the Administrative Appeals Tribunal.
+If this fails, you can appeal to the Administrative Review Tribunal (ART).

 Resources